Guide to Driving in France

 Once you have all these documents, as well as your existing registration certificate, then you should complete a request for a vehicle registration document - a Demande de certificat d'immatriculation, also known by its former name of carte grise.

-The government website has suffered a series of technical failures, with many hundreds of thousands of vehicle owners either unable to access the system or finding that their application cannot be processed.
+This relatively new government website has suffered major technical failures and shortcomings, with many hundreds of thousands of vehicle owners either unable to access the system or finding that their application cannot be processed.

 Using the system is no easy matter, even for the French, and we have received many mails from readers who have been completely baffled and frustrated by it.

 However, in tests we carried out with these calculators the results were not always consistent.
-Several of the calculators we used the taxes payable were assessed to be higher than the figure provided by the official simulator, which we used to compare results.
+With several of the calculators we used the taxes payable were assessed to be higher than the figure provided by the official simulator, which we used to compare results.

-You can use this service at Demande Carte-Grise.
+You can use the service at Demande Carte-Grise.

-When you arrive on the page click the 'Select Language' button at the top-left or use in the French language original.
+When you arrive on the page click the 'Select Language' button at the top-left of the page, or use in the French language original.
 The translation is not 100%, but should be sufficient to complete the process.

 Thus, some peculiarities in the translated version are: